falcosecurity/plugins/plugins/anomalydetection/README.md

 ### Functionality

-The initial scope will focus exclusively on "CountMinSketch Powered Probabilistic Counting and Filtering" for a subset of syscalls and a selection of options to define behavior profiles.
-The primary objective of this new framework is to offer tangible advantages in real-world production environments and substantially improve the usability of standard Falco rules.
-Essentially, this framework eliminates the requirement for meticulous tuning of individual rules and facilitates the utilization of probabilistic count estimates to alleviate the impact of noisy rules.
-Additionally, it enables the creation of broader Falco rules.
+The initial scope focuses exclusively on "CountMinSketch Powered Probabilistic Counting and Filtering" for a subset of syscalls and a selection of options for defining behavior profiles.
+This limitation is due to current restrictions related to the plugin API and SDK layout.

+The new framework primarily aims to improve the usability of standard Falco rules.
+It may reduce the need for precise rule tuning, leverages probabilistic count estimates to auto-tune noisy rules on the fly, and enables the creation of broader Falco rules.
 Read more in the [Proposal](https://github.com/falcosecurity/falco/blob/master/proposals/20230620-anomaly-detection-framework.md).

+### TL;DR

+The official documentation will eventually be available on the Falco [Plugins](https://falco.org/docs/plugins/) site.
+Therefore, consider this README as not being a complete documentation for using this plugin.

+*Disclaimer*: Anomaly detection can mean different things to different people.
+It's best to keep your expectations low for this plugin's current capabilities.
+For now, it is focused solely on probabilistic counting.

+What this plugin is:
+- **Initial step for real-time anomaly detection in Falco**: Introduces basic real-time anomaly detection methods on the host.
+- **Probabilistic counting**: Currently supports only probabilistic counting, with the guarantee that any overcounting remains within an acceptable error margin.
+- **Use-case dependent**: Requires careful derivation of custom use cases; no default use cases are provided at this time.
+- **Limited by current API**: Subject to several restrictions due to plugin API and other limitations.
+- **Built for future extensibility**: Designed to support more algorithms in the future, limited to those that can be implemented in a single data pass to ensure real-time performance.
+- **Documentation is insufficient**: Expect to need hands-on exploration to understand usage and restrictions.

+What this plugin is not:
+- **Not a pre-trained AI/ML model**.
+- **Not ready out-of-the-box**: No default configuration or use cases are provided at this time.
+- **Not a universal solution**: Does not offer a one-size-fits-all approach to anomaly detection.
+- **No multi-pass algorithms**: Algorithms requiring multiple data passes are not planned; the plugin is intended to remain real-time and efficient for applicable use cases.
+- **Not yet battle-tested in production**.

+### Outlook

+In the near term, the plan is to expand the syscalls for which behavior profiles can be applied and to enhance the fields available for defining these profiles.
+The first version is quite restrictive in this regard due to current plugin API limitations.
+Additionally, from an algorithmic and capabilities point of view, we will explore the following:

+- Support for HyperLogLog probabilistic distinct counting (ETA unknown).
+- Overcoming the cold start problem by loading sketch data structures and counts from previous agent runs or from test environments (ETA unknown).
+- Efficient and feasible options for real-time, single-pass time series analysis (ETA unknown).

 ### Plugin Official Name